Indoor positioning using time of flight with respect to WiFi access points

 Click on the following image

-for a short video of an Android phone being carried around in a seminar room.
+for a short video of an Android phone being carried around in a seminar room at CSAIL.
 The green spots are the positions of three AP responders.
 For scale, the distance from the left edge to the right edge of the displayed area is 18 meter.
 The update rate here is two samples per second (Android takes 30 to 60 msec per AP to do the actual ranging).
 In this case, the floor plan is used only for visualization and not used in the computation of the position of the phone, and no use is made of remembered state or prior probability distributions (i.e. previously computed positions are not used).

 Berthold K.P.
 Horn, bkph@ai.mit.edu